Garnet Hill, Calaveras County

 A venerable German classic- this matrix plate hosts several sharp gem clear Barites to 2 CM.
 In very good condition, the matrix has some minor Fluorite and Pyrite but is mostly composed of sparkling Quartz.
 Displays well as is or could be trimmed to make several fine miniatures.
 Previous dealer labels included (with 500.00$ price tag).

-A complete 2.9 CM crystal of Rhodonite is perched above a smaller 2.3 CM crystal resting on Calcite matrix.
+A complete 2.9 cm crystal of Rhodonite is perched above a smaller 2.3 CM crystal resting on Calcite matrix.
 Nicely exposed, the Calcite has not been acid "melted" so this is fully natural.
-An affordable classic specimen with good color, form and in nice condition, these are getting quite
+An affordable classic specimen with good color, form and in nice condition, these are getting quite hard to find in any decent condition.

 Diaboukara, Diakon, Cercle de Bafoulabe